Welcome to today's edition of the Rush 24-7 podcast.

 It's that easy, folks.

-Do you think that's going to do anything uh to get us out of the multi-trillion dollar hole this nation is in?
+Do you think that's going to do anything to get us out of the multi-trillion dollar hole this nation is in?

 Or is that just more the same?

-Uh Barack Obama warning that uh Republicans are gonna face a backlash if uh if they stand in the way of his plan to put teachers back in the classroom, because that's what we need.
+Barack Obama, warning that Republicans are going to face a backlash if they stand in the way of his plan to put teachers back in the classroom.

-More teachers back in the classroom, fewer teachers out at the Occupy Wall Street demonstrations, fewer teachers like that school district in uh Atlanta, where they were all spending time at each other's homes uh taking the eraser to various incorrect answers and writing in the correct answer in order to get their no child left behind funding.
+Fewer teachers like that school district in Atlanta where they were all spending time at each other's homes taking the eraser to various incorrect answers and writing in the correct answer in order to get their no-child left behind funding.

-When you look at the President's Jobs Act, even if you break it into bite-sized pieces, it's spending money we don't have, and you've got to raise taxes to pay for it.
+When you look at the president's jobs act, even if you break it into bite-sized pieces, it's spending money we don't have and you've got to raise taxes to pay for it.

 And to me, all that just makes the job of the debt reduction committee.